 The DPA curriculum offers state-of-the-art management courses that emphasizes creativity, responsible leadership, values, and the essential abilities to anticipate, interpret, and manage the rampant changes in the workplace of today and tomorrow.

 The program consists of 54 units and can be completed in four to eight years.
-Students take two classes per term for three years, with classes taking place on Saturdays to accommodate full-time work schedules.
+Students take three classes per term for three years, with classes taking place on Saturdays to accommodate full-time work schedules.
 The third year is focused on each student’s individual research and following years are for the development of a dissertation.
 View the entire DPA curriculum.

 Careers in Public Administration